cloudfoundry/cli-plugin-repo/README.md

   `homepage` | Link to the homepage where the source code is hosted.
 Currently we only support open source plugins `binaries` | This section has fields detailing the various binary versions of your plugin.
 To reach as large an audience as possible, we encourage contributors to cross-compile their plugins on as many platforms as possible.
 Go provides everything you need to cross-compile for different platforms<br>`platform`: The os for this binary.
 Supports `osx`, `linux32`, `linux64`, `win32`, `win64`<br>`url`: HTTPS link to the binary file itself<br>`checksum`: SHA-1 of the binary file for verification<br>Please use a unique URL for each updated release version of your plugin, as each binary will have a unique checksum.

+1. run `go run sort/main.go repo-index.yml`.
+This will sort your additions to the file.
 1. After making the changes, fork the repository
 1. Add your fork as a remote
    ```